JosuaKrause/NBTEditor/readme.md

 -   *nbt*

     A command line version to generate readable nbt representations.
-    In combination with with the source package this jar can be imported in other projects to use the nbt api.
+    In combination with the source package this jar can be imported in other projects to use the nbt api.

 -   *nbt_edit*